Introduction and Epidemiology

 - Approximately 15% of patients will have an arrhythmia after electrical injury.
-This is most common after DC (usually lightening) injury.
+This is most common after DC (usually lightning) injury.
 Common arrhythmia include AF and VT.
-Asystole can also occur especially after lightening strike.
+Asystole can also occur especially after lightning strike.

 - There is often spontaneously resolution of arrhythmia – even asystole

 - Damage to cardiac tissue, including MI is rare

 - There is an associated with delayed onset pericarditis

 - Damage can occur to both the central and peripheral nervous systems

 - Almost any neurological sign can occur – ranging from signs of a large CVA, loss of consciousness, confusion, to minor peripheral sensory or motor loss